Cairo Gang: Background

-By 1920, the IRA's Dublin headquarters, under the direction of Michael Collins, had, through targeted assassination and intelligence penetration, effectively eliminated the G Division of the Dublin Metropolitan Police, previously the mainstay of the Crown's intelligence operations against Irish Republicans.
-In response, the Dublin Castle administration, at that time the headquarters of the British government in Ireland, were forced to look for external intelligence support.
+By 1920, the IRA's Dublin headquarters, under the direction of Michael Collins, had, through assassination and intelligence penetration, eliminated the G Division of the Dublin Metropolitan Police, previously the mainstay of the Crown's intelligence operations against Irish Republicans.
+The Dublin Castle administration, the headquarters of the British government in Ireland, were forced to look for external intelligence support.

 In January 1920, the British Army Intelligence Centre in Ireland formed a special plain-clothes unit of 18 to 20 demobilised ex-army officers, and some officers still on active duty, to conduct clandestine operations against the IRA.
 The officers received training in London, most likely under the supervision of Special Branch, which had been part of Britain's Directorate of Home Intelligence since February 1919.
 They may also have received some training from MI5 officers and former officers working for Special Branch.
-Army Centre in Dublin hoped these officers could eventually be divided up and deployed to the provinces to support its 5th and 6th Division intelligence staff, but it decided to keep the unit in Dublin, at the Dublin District Division, commanded by General Gerald Boyd.
-It was known officially as the Dublin District Special Branch (DDSB) and also as "D Branch".
+Army Centre in Dublin hoped these officers could eventually be deployed to the provinces to support its 5th and 6th Division intelligence staff, but it decided to keep the unit in Dublin, at the Dublin District Division, commanded by Boyd.
+It was known officially as the Dublin District Special Branch (DDSB) and also as D Branch.
 In May 1920, Lieutenant Colonel Walter Wilson arrived in Dublin to take command of D Branch.